RhetTbull/osxphotos/README.md

 `[find,replace]`: optional text replacement to perform on rendered template value.
 For example, to replace "/" in an album name, you could use the template `"{album[/,-]}"`.
 Multiple replacements can be made by appending "|" and adding another find|replace pair.  e.g. to replace both "/" and ":" in album name: `"{album[/,-|:,-]}"`.  find/replace pairs are not limited to single characters.
 The "|" character cannot be used in a find/replace pair.

-`conditional`: optional conditional expression that is evaluated as bool (True/False) for use with the `?bool_value` modifier.
+`conditional`: optional conditional expression that is evaluated as boolean (True/False) for use with the `?bool_value` modifier.
 Conditional expressions take the form '` not operator value`' where `not` is an optional modifier that negates the `operator`.
 Note: the space before the conditional expression is required if you use a conditional expression.
 Valid comparison operators are:

 - `contains`: template field contains value, similar to python's `in`
 - `matches`: template field contains exactly value, unlike `contains`: does not match partial matches